 My name is Sarah Abigail Pearson (BA Hons, MA) and I am the founder and director of Pear Projects.

-Pear Projects is a small business designed at bringing Mobility, Movement and Fitness to the community.
+Pear Projects is a small business designed at bringing Mobility, Movement, Wellness and Fitness to the female community.
 There are several different ways in which I achieve that; via Movement Mobility classes in care homes, as a Power Plate® instructor (for all abilities but specifically post natal women), as an ante and post natal trainer and as a Holistic Core Restore® coach.

 I am passionate about women’s health and wellness.